spud93/wordpress-angular/README.md

 ## Introduction

 This is a basic Wordpress Theme for integrating Angular with Wordpress using the Wordpress REST API.
+Currently only supports pages, not posts.

 ## Building
 To build, run `ng build` in the root directory (`ng build --prod` for prod builds).